wangren09/wangren09.github.io/_pages/about.md

   - /about.html
 ---

+Assistant Professor (start from 08/18/2022), Department of Electrical and Computer Engineering<br/>
+Illinois Institute of Technology, Chicago, IL 60616
+Email: wangren348117609 (you can make the "at") gmail (dot) com

 **Openings**
 ------
-Prospective graduate students: I am looking for highly motivated PhD/Master students with background in artificial intelligence/machine learning/signal processing/statistics/optimization/power system.
+Prospective graduate students: I am looking for highly motivated PhD/Master students with background in Machine Learning/Signal Processing/Mathematics/Optimization/Power System.
 Please contact me along with your CV and transcript if you are interested.

 Externship/internship/visiting students: I am open to collaboration with highly motivated students.
 Interested candidates are strongly encouraged to contact me by email.